Construction Drawing Review Process

-- Where written comments are provided by email or text file, the design professional shall provide written legible responses that address the comments and return them with the next submittal.
+- Where written comments are provided by email or text file, the design professional shall provide legible, written responses that address the comments and return them with the next resubmittal.

-- Where comments are provided directly on plans or calculations, the design professional will highlight each comment and write a brief note as to how it has been addressed in the revised construction drawings, documents, and calculations and return them with the next submittal.
+- Where comments are provided directly on plans or calculations, the design professional will highlight each comment and write a brief note as to how it has been addressed in the revised construction drawings, documents, and calculations, and return them with the next resubmittal.